-To take an example, many persons feel a certain kind of dread [as in the beginning part of the quotation above] when contemplating eternity or immortality--as though their "world" or "reality" would disintegrate if they experienced these states of being.
+Many persons feel a certain kind of dread [as in the beginning part of the quotation above] when contemplating eternity or immortality--as though their "world" or "reality" would disintegrate if they experienced these states of being.
 Dianoia assists us [as in the latter part of the quote above] in gaining unconditional confidence in the goodness of the Deity, completely dispelling this sense of dread.

 The way dianoia is able to help us gain this understanding is first through the contemplation of and reflection on terrestrial life in general.
 When we explore the ultimate nature of this mundane world through dianoiatic contemplation, we find that its primordial and natural essence is goodness.
 This goodness consists in the natural beauty found in nature: flowers, animals, streams, clouds, trees, people, events, the human eye.
 It is composed of a harmony within the natural universe.
 Divine goodness is also revealed in unspoiled human life: a rare Spring day (or a day of any season), a kind act by a thoughtful person, the joy of being with loved ones.
 Dianoia helps us discover goodness in human excellence: art, poetry, music, language, culture.
 Even the ultimate reality of Being--existence instead of non-existence--evinces goodness.
 Through dianoiatic or philosophical reasoning we find that all these elements constitute overwhelming evidence of the goodness of the Creator of All.